snyde875/ASCII-Art-Tool/README.md

 A basic application programmed as a personal project that'll currently allow you to do 3 things
 * Create ASCII Art (Examples given below)
 * Convert between image file types (Supported formats given below)
-* Average the colors of an image to create a new image (Examples given below)
+* Average the colors of an image to create a new image (Examples given below, known as "Group Colors" on the application)

 As of now, these are the only functions the application is capable of executing.
 The brighten, blur detection, and warp colors currently do nothing when clicked.

 ## Setting Up
 In order to use the application, all you have to do is download the latest release over [here.](www.google.com)